How To Use Powdered Eggs

 2. Hoosier Hill Farm Whole Egg (Granulated)

 Hoosier Hill Farm is a company I recently became familiar with.
 This product comes in a plastic sealed container that weighs one pound (1 lb.)
-Hoosier Hill Whole Farm Whole Egg
+Hoosier Hill Whole Farm Whole Egg (unavailable on Amazon at this time)

 Yield: Two Eggs – Takes 4 tbsp of the Egg Powder and 4 tbsp of Water

 Directions: Add the powder and water to a small mixing bowl and stir until well mixed.
-Cook to consistency you like.
+Cook to the consistency you like.
 The powder can be used as a substitute in almost any recipe where eggs are required.
 They are great in pancakes, waffles, omelets, protein drinks, desserts, and other meal items where eggs are called for.
 This product is also easy to use for your outdoor adventures when hiking, camping, and survival food provisions are appropriate.

 Ingredients: Spray dried whole eggs.

 Note: the container states that it should be “Stored in a cool/dry place.”
 If you are using it in the outdoors it will be hard to refrigerate anyway.
 I always like to put my opened products in airtight containers and place them in the fridge, just in case.
-Also note that the container states the product is produced in an environment where various nut products are processed, so if you have nut allergies you need to be cautious when using this food source.
+Also, note that the container states the product is produced in an environment where various nut products are processed, so if you have nut allergies you need to be cautious when using this food source.

 Do I recommend this one?
 Yes.